RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-17-Extensions/index.md

 Lets create a Chrome extension that will open all our favourite websites at the push of a button...

-To make our extension we need 3files, this "could" be cut down to 2... but to keep everything clear lets stay with 3.
+To make our extension we need 3 files, this "could" be cut down to 2... but to keep everything clear lets stay with 3.
 Create 3 files in any folder on your system...
 "Documents/sean-extension" for me.

 - manifest.json
 - popup.html